lucassavioscarafiz/credit-score-classification/README.md

 ▶ The `inference_pipe` notebook uses the `preprocessing.py` and `inference.py` files to treat the dataset and predict the scores and bins

-▶ The code uses MLOps and Software Engineering techniches
+▶ The code uses MLOps and Software Engineering techniches and Github actions .yaml file to make the inference pipe automatized

 <h3 align="left">Contact me:</h3>